 To discover more about Judy Rey Wasserman’s Post Conceptual UnGraven Image Art theory see http://www.ungravenimage.com and be sure to play the top video and download the completely free art manifesto booklet, “A Painting’s Meaning is Inherent in it’s Strokes”

-3 Responses to “Demi Moore Kutcher- Song of Songs Essence Portrait”
+3 Replies to “Demi Moore Kutcher- Song of Songs Essence Portrait”

 Leave a Reply